Who a Fractional Head of Logistics Is For

 In these environments, logistics is rarely a complete failure.
 Freight is typically being picked up and delivered.
 Inventory is flowing through the warehouse.
 The operation appears stable.

-As complexity grows, logistics decisions quietly migrate into roles that were never designed to carry them, such as Operations, Manufacturing, Purchasing, Customer Service, or a single coordinator, on top of everything else those teams are responsible for.
+As a business grows, logistics management is absorbed into functions that were never designed to carry them, such as Operations, Manufacturing, Purchasing, Customer Service, or a single coordinator, on top of everything else those teams are responsible for.

 This is where cost, service, and risk begin to drift without anyone intentionally steering them.